mfenner/mfenner.github.io/_posts/2013-07-23-the-trouble-with-keynotes.md

 tags: [meeting, video]
 ---

 A keynote is a presentation typically given at a start of a conference that sets the central theme for the event.
-A keynote speaker usually has more time (45-60 min) than other presenters, and has the full attention of everyone attending the conference.
-The keynotes at the conferences I attended the last several years (mostly scholarly communication conferences) seem to work like this:
+A keynote speaker usually has more time (45-60 min) than other presenters, and has the full attention of everyone attending the conference.<!--more--> The keynotes at the conferences I attended the last several years (mostly scholarly communication conferences) seem to work like this:

 * find a prominent spaker, ideally not a core member of the community attending the conference
 * tell him to talk about something he knows a lot about, not necessarily a central theme of the conference